STATE OF CALIFORNIA

 For Additional Information

-While the CPUC, through its Environmental Review Team, is conducting an environmental review of the project, TRPA has been identified as the primary point of contact for this project.
-To access project information please go to: http://www.trpa.org/get-involved/major-projects/.
+To access other project information please go to: http://www.trpa.org/get-involved/major-projects/.
 To request additional information or to be added to the mailing list, please contact TRPA.

 The TRPA’s Project Manager is: